civet-software/CIVET-Django/djcivet_site/docs/installing.rst

     errors will generate an error page containing extensive internal detail about your site.
 With ``DEBUG = False``, the user just sees a ``Page not found`` error.

+.. rubric:: Footnotes

+.. [#f1]
+   If you see a log-in page requesting a user name and password, the log-in requirement has been activated: see the “Authentication” chapter for details on how to use (or deactivate) this.